noid-linux/xbps-repo/README.md

 This repository contains custom XBPS packages.

+> [!NOTE]
+> Some packages in this repository are repackaged from official upstream binaries (e.g., Brave, LibreWolf, VSCodium) while others are built from source (e.g., Pika Backup).
+Check individual package templates in `srcpkgs/` for build details.

 ## Installation Instructions

 The easiest way is by adding our repository, which includes pre-built binaries.
 You can do so by creating a new file and specifying the repository URL.